vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/docs/CreatingVirtualEnvironment.md

 `./your_script.py`

+7. To exit from your .venv simply type:

+`deactivate`

-7. That's it now you have a running virtual environment.
+9. That's it now you have a running virtual environment.